Paedophile Information Exchange: Legal action against members

 In 1981, the former PIE Chair Tom O'Carroll was convicted on the conspiracy charge and sentenced to two years in prison.
 O'Carroll had been working on Paedophilia: The Radical Case in the period between the initial police raid and the trial.
 While the charges did not relate in any way to the publication of the book, the fact that he had written it was listed by the judge as a factor in determining the length of his sentence.

 In 1984, The Times reported that two former executive committee members of PIE had been convicted on child pornography charges but acquitted on charges of incitement to commit unlawful sexual acts with children, and that the group's leader had fled the country while on bail.
 It was announced that the group was closing down in the PIE Bulletin as of July 1984.

-One-time treasurer of PIE Charles Napier became an English Language Trainer at the British Council and was convicted of sexual assault against minors in London in 1995 and investigated as an alleged member of a paedophile network operating in British schools in 1996.
+One-time treasurer of PIE, Charles Napier, became an English Language Trainer at the British Council and was convicted of sexual assault against minors in London in 1995 and investigated as an alleged member of a paedophile network operating in British schools in 1996.
 He set up his own school in Turkey and resumed English Language Training with the British Council after serving his sentence.
 Napier was accused in 2005 by journalist Francis Wheen of having sexually assaulted boys while a gym master at Copthorne Preparatory School in West Sussex.
 Wheen gave evidence at Napier's 2014 trial, waiving his right to anonymity.
 Napier was convicted in December 2014 and jailed for 13 years for child sexual abuse.

-In January 2006, the Metropolitan Police Service Paedophile Unit arrested remaining PIE members on child pornography charges.
+In January 2006, the Metropolitan Police Service Paedophile Unit arrested the remaining PIE members on child pornography charges.
 One of those arrested, David Joy, was warned by his sentencing judge that his beliefs may preclude his ever being released from jail.

 Douglas Slade, who was involved in both the Paedophile Action for Liberation and PIE, was convicted at Bristol Crown Court in June 2016, and sentenced to 24 years' imprisonment.
 He was found guilty of multiple counts of indecent assault and other sexual offences against victims aged between 10 and 16 committed between 1965 and 1980.
-It was said during his trial, that Slade had run what was effectively a helpline to aid the practices of child sex abusers from his parents' Bristol home in the 1960s and 1970s.
+It was said during his trial that Slade had run what was effectively a helpline to aid the practices of child sex abusers from his parents' Bristol home in the 1960s and 1970s.

-Government funding

-In March 2014, evidence emerged that PIE had received grants totalling £70,000 from the Home Office, after a whistleblower told police he witnessed a successful three-year grant renewal application for £35,000 in 1980, implying that a similar grant had been made in 1977.